Ontario Place - What's up with that?

 Atlantis sits above the water's surface in the inner harbour

 You have read this article Lake Ontario / Park / sports / Toronto / Transportation with the title Ontario Place - What's up with that?.
-You can bookmark this page URL http://chriswiggin.blogspot.com/2013/01/ontario-place-what-up-with-that.html.
+You can bookmark this page URL https://chriswiggin.blogspot.com/2013/01/ontario-place-what-up-with-that.html.
 Thanks!